luca-bassoricci/gitlab/doc/user/group/iterations/index.md

 > - Moved to GitLab Premium in 13.9.
 > - [Generally available](https://gitlab.com/gitlab-org/gitlab/-/issues/221047) in GitLab 14.6.
 [Feature flag `group_iterations`](https://gitlab.com/gitlab-org/gitlab/-/issues/221047) removed.

-WARNING:
-After [Iteration Cadences](#iteration-cadences) becomes generally available, manual iteration scheduling will be [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/356069) in GitLab 15.6.
-To enhance the role of iterations as time boundaries, we will also deprecate the title field.

 Iterations are a way to track issues over a period of time.
 This allows teams to track velocity and volatility metrics.
 Iterations can be used with [milestones](../../project/milestones/index.md) for tracking over different time periods.